SIU presents chargesheet against two IIOJK youth, one of them dead - Pakistan Observer

 The case, a police spokesperson in a statement claimed, pertains to the arrest of one Nisar Ahmad Butt in Wasran Taripora forests.

-“The chargesheet was presented against the in-nocent Nisar Ahmad and Hilal Ahmad Sheikh (late) in abate,” police said.
+“The chargesheet was presented against the innocent Nisar Ahmad and Hilal Ahmad Sheikh (late) in abate,” police said.—KMS

-The case, he said, pertains to the arrest of a militant Nisar Ahmad Bhat in Wasran Taripora forests.
-He was arrested by a joint team of Police, 52RR, 46RR and 53Bn CRPF during a cordon and search operation, he said.—KMS